largecodeman1/IJustWorkHere/README.md

 * Imported and deployed login system into main website - Wesley (NOTE) We have yet to link a button onto the login and signup system, so type in /login or /signup into the url.
 The process is being worked on.

-* Set up a prototype database for displaying data - Zach
+* Create a get to recieve and pull - Zach
+- - match Ids
+- - Encrypted summoner names
+- - Match Lists

+Print to web page

 * Research how to implement analysis for the program - Brandon